On computing sparse universal solvers for key problems in statistics: Sparse universal minimum-rank solvers for least-squares

 \subsection{Numerical experiments}

 In this section, we compare our different methods for computing sparse universal least-squares solvers with minimum rank.
-We use the same set of test instances used in \S\ref{sec:numexp13}, but here, in addition to using \texttt{Gurobi}, DRS$_{\mbox{ res}}$, and DRS$_{\mbox{ fp}}$\,, we use the ADMM algorithm (and its implementation) from \cite{ponte2024goodfastrowsparseahsymmetric} (see \S\ref{sec:admm123}).
+We use the same set of test instances used in \S\ref{sec:numexp13}, but here, in addition to using \texttt{Gurobi}, DRS$_{\mbox{ res}}$, and DRS$_{\mbox{ fp}}$\,, we use the ADMM (and its implementation) from \cite{ponte2024goodfastrowsparseahsymmetric} (see \S\ref{sec:admm123}).
 For the DRS algorithms, the projection $\Pi_{\mathcal{C}}(\cdot)$ and the primal and dual residuals are specified in \S\ref{sec:proj_p123}.
+We set the parameter $\lambda:= 10^{-2}$ in the DRS algorithms and the parameter $\rho:=3$ in ADMM.